-- Both S-BFD packets (with BFD control header) and S-BFD echo packets (implementation specific) be sent. - o Both S-BFD packets and S-BFD echo packets have the same semantics in the forward direction to reach the target node.
+o Both S-BFD control packets and S-BFD echo packets be sent.

+o Both S-BFD control packets and S-BFD echo packets have the same semantics in the forward direction to reach the target node.

-In other words, it is not preferable to send just S-BFD echo packets.
-There are two reason behind this suggestion:
+In other words, it is not preferable to send just S-BFD echo packets without also sending S-BFD control packets.
+There are two reasons behind this suggestion:

-- S-BFD packets can verify reachability to intended target node, which allows one to conclude that S-BFD echo packets are u-turning on the expected target node. - S-BFD packets can detect when the target node is going out of service (i.e. via receiving back ADMINDOWN state).
+- o S-BFD control packets can verify the reachability to intended target node, which allows one to have confidence that S-BFD echo packets are u-turning on the expected target node. - o S-BFD control packets can detect when the target node is going out of service (i.e., via receiving back ADMINDOWN state).